-In the world of Google Shopping campaigns, Missing GTINs and MPNs in your product feed can mean mass product disapprovals in your Google Merchant Center (GMC) account.
-As of September 30th, 2019 the rules for these Unique Product Identifiers in GMC are changing.
+In the world of Google Shopping campaigns, Missing GTINs and MPNs in your product feed used to mean mass product disapprovals in your Google Merchant Center (GMC) account.
+The rules around these Unique Product Identifiers in GMC have changed.

-Google Merchant Centre has updated its policy regarding Unique Product Identifiers (UPIs).
-Common product identifiers include Global Trade International Number (GTIN), Manufacturer Part Number (MPN) and Brand Names are all affected.
+Google Merchant Centre has updated its policy regarding Unique Product Identifiers (URIs).
+Common product identifiers include Global Trade International Number (GTIN), Manufacturer Part Number (MPN), and Brand Names are all affected.

 Google states in its announcement:

-“Items missing required UPIs will no longer be disapproved.
+“Items missing required APIs will no longer be disapproved.
 These items will now be eligible to serve in Shopping ads.
-However, similar items with correct UPIs will receive higher priority to items that do not have correct UPIs.
+However, similar items with correct UPIs will receive higher priority than items that do not have correct UPIs.